bjoernalbers/mowoli/README.md

 # Mowoli - DICOM Modality Worklist with HTTP API

-Mowoli is a Rails application to provide a modality worklist for a radiology.
-In other terms: I sends study and patient data to modalities / stations in a radiology which is a lot less error-prone that typing everything twice.
+Mowoli is a gateway between modalities (i.e. MRI or CT stations) and Radiology Informations Systems:
+It allows systems that don't "talk" DICOM to send patient data simply over HTTP and provides it via DICOM for modalities.
+Mowoli just sits in between and does the "translation".

-## Development
+## Getting started

-Clone this repo locally and run the bootstrap script (you might need to install *XCode* with *Command Line Developer Tools* first):
+Clone this repository and run the setup script (you might need to install *XCode* with *Command Line Developer Tools* first):

 ```console